hqn006/Navier-Stokes-Compressible-3D/README.md

-# Navier-Stokes-Compressible-3D
-MAE 290C Final Project

-Compressible Navier-Stokes for supersonic flow in a rectangular duct.
-MacCormack method with 2nd-Order Finite Differences.
+# Compressible Navier-Stokes for supersonic flow in a rectangular duct
+MAE 290C : Computational Fluid Dynamics
+Final Project

+MacCormack method with 2nd-Order Finite Differencing.
+Uniform grid, no-slip and adiabatic condition at the walls.